ENAAXXXI/ENAAXXXI.github.io/index.md

 <b>BIC/SWIFT</b>: CGDIPTPL
 <br>
 <br>
 A proof of payment should be sent to to <a href="mailto:enaaxxxi@gmail.com">enaaxxxi@gmail.com</a>.
-Please include your name and institute in the e-mail if you are sending the proof with a different e-mail that what was used for the registration.
+Please include your name and institute in the e-mail if you are sending the proof with a different e-mail than what was used for the registration.
 For more information see the <a href=registration_gform style="color: steelblue; opacity: 1.00; font-size: larger; text-decoration: underline">registration</a> page.

 For any questions/comments/doubts please, do not hesitate to contact the VOC: <a href="mailto:enaaxxxi@gmail.com">enaaxxxi@gmail.com</a>.
 </div><br>